docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

     - :+1: preserves the origin IP address of clients (_which is crucial for DNS related checks_);
     - :+1: aligns with a best practice for Kubernetes by using a dedicated ingress to route external traffic to the k8s cluster (_which additionally benefits from the flexibility of routing rules_); and
     - :+1: avoids the restraint of a single [node][Kubernetes-nodes] (_as a workaround to preserve the original client IP_).
+    - :point_right: requires a proxy (if you do not already have one, e.g. as an ingress, you will need to set up one)
     - :-1: added complexity
         - on the manifest side: changing the DMS configured `Service`
         - on DMS' side: changing the Postfix and Dovecot configuration